Modi–Marathi Word-Level Dataset

 Summary:

-Using our curated dictionaries, paired word datasets, and historical corpora, we plan to fine-tune a domain-specific language model specializing in Maratha history.
+Using our curated dictionaries, paired word datasets, and historical corpora, we plan to fine‑tune a domain‑specific language model specializing in Maratha history written in all languages.
 This model will be grounded in verified data, reducing hallucinations and improving historical reliability.